The Complex Commercial Litigation Law Review: Canada

 64 Douez v.
 Facebook, Inc., 2017 SCC 33 at 31.

-65 Including, as of recently, former Chief Justice of the Supreme Court of Canada, Her Honour Justice McLachlin.
+65 Including, former Chief Justice of the Supreme Court of Canada, Her Honour Justice McLachlin.

 67 'The law favours giving effect to arbitration agreements.
 This is evident in both legislation and in jurisprudence.'
 Haas v.
 Gunasekaram, 2016 ONCA 744 at 10.

 69 See, for example, Greer v.
-Babey, 2016 SKCA 45 at 30, citing Union des consommateurs c.
-Dell Computer Corp., 2007 SCC 34, 2 S.C.R.
+Babey, 2016 SKCA 45 at 30, citing Union des consommateurs v.
+Dell Computer Corp., 2007 SCC 34 2 S.C.R.
 801 at 74: 'if the challenge requires the production and review of factual evidence, the court should normally refer the case to arbitration.'

 70 Except where the challenge is solely on a question of law or a question of mixed fact of law that requires only a superficial consideration of the documentary evidence in the record.

-71 Union des consommateurs c.
-Dell Computer Corp., 2007 SCC 34, 2 S.C.R.
-801 at 84–86; Seidel v.
-Telus Communications Inc., 2011 SCC 15, 1 S.C.R.
+71 Union des consommateurs v.
+Dell Computer Corp., 2007 SCC 34 2 S.C.R.
+801 at 84-86; Seidel v.
+Telus Communications Inc., 2011 SCC 15 1 S.C.R.
 531 at 29.
-To be clear, the 'competence-competence principle' is no more than an attempt to properly manifest the parties' intentions, that is, sophisticated parties can contract whatever variation of the principle suits their needs; see, for example, Enmax Energy Corp. v.
+To be clear, the competence-competence principle is no more than an attempt to properly manifest the parties' intentions; that is, sophisticated parties can contract whatever variation of the principle suits their needs.
+See, for example, Enmax Energy Corp. v.
 TransAlta Generation Partnership, 2015 ABCA 383 at 23.

 72 Haas v.
 Gunasekaram, 2016 ONCA 744 at 32–35.

 76 The domestic Arbitration Act of British Columbia is arguably the most restrictive of these statutes, requiring a stay to be ordered unless the parties' arbitration agreement is 'void, inoperative or incapable of being performed': Arbitration Act, S.B.C.
 2020 c.
 2 at 7(2); see McMillan v.
 McMillan, 2016 BCCA 441 at 31, referring to equivalent language in the predecessor legislation: Arbitration Act, R.S.B.C.
 1996, c.
 55 at 15(2).
-Other provincial legislation is similar, albeit somewhat less restrictive; see for example the Arbitration Act of Ontario, which permits court proceedings to continue where the matter is a 'proper one for default or summary judgment'): Arbitration Act, 1991, S.O.
+Other provincial legislation is similar, albeit somewhat less restrictive; see, for example, the Arbitration Act of Ontario, which permits court proceedings to continue where the matter is a 'proper one for default or summary judgment'): Arbitration Act, 1991, S.O.
 1991, c.
 17 at 7.
-With respect to partial stays, certain of the domestic acts (the Arbitration Act of Ontario, for example), provide explicitly that a court may stay a proceeding with respect to certain matters dealt with in the arbitration agreement and allow it to continue with respect to other matters, provided that the parties thusly agreed and it is not unreasonable to do so: Arbitration Act, 1991, S.O.
-1991, c.
-17 at 7(5).
-Other of the domestic acts provide more generally that a stay may be granted in respect of 'a matter agreed to be submitted to arbitration', which has been interpreted as allowing for partial stays; see, for example, Strata Plan BCS 3165 v.
-1100 Georgia Partnership, 2013 BCSC 1708 at para.
-12.

-78 The parties can preclude the possibility of such appeals in the arbitration agreement, or, by contrast, can explicitly provide for broader appeal rights.
+78 The parties can preclude the possibility of such appeals in the arbitration agreement or, by contrast, explicitly provide for broader appeal rights.
 See, for example, the Manitoba Arbitration Act, CCSM c.
 A120 at 44(2).

 79 Model Law at Chapter VII, Article 34.